GamesDoneQuick/sgdq18-layouts/README.md

 ### Lightning Round
 [Lightning Round](https://github.com/GamesDoneQuick/lightning-round) is GDQ's system for gathering interview questions from Twitter.
 It exists in two parts: one part running "in the cloud" as a Firebase app, and one part running locally as part of this NodeCG bundle.

 Lightning Round is pretty weird and kind of difficult to set up.
-You can watch these videos for more information but please bear in mind that they are outdated, as they were made for SGDQ 2017, not SGDQ 2018:
+You can watch these videos for more information but please bear in mind that they are outdated, as they were made for AGDQ 2017, not SGDQ 2018:
 - [Lightning Round Overview](https://www.youtube.com/watch?v=-qzIfS7KxCQ&index=4&list=PLTEhlYdONYxv1wk2FsIpEz92X3x2E7bSx)
 - [Lightning Round Setup Guide](https://www.youtube.com/watch?v=Uz_99-bJzyc&index=12&list=PLTEhlYdONYxv1wk2FsIpEz92X3x2E7bSx)